Undergraduate and Taught Masters students:

 - how to reference correctly and avoiding plagiarism

 Each tutorial lasts 30 minutes (45 minutes during the summer months for the Taught Masters dissertation) and are given by PhD students.
-These tutorials can be booked by coming Learning and Teaching Development office (located in room RG01, opposite the main staircase) in person with a £5 returnable deposit.
+These tutorials can be booked by coming to the Learning and Teaching Development office (located in room RG01, opposite the main staircase) in person with a £5 returnable deposit.

 We are also happy to offer One-to-One tutorials via Skype to SOAS students who are writing their essays or dissertations from another country.